ShivamArya2357/ride-sharing/README.md

 UserEntity and VehicleEntity are in One-to-Many relationship

-To test the application use the test class file.
-Location of the test path is src/test/java/com.share.ride.ridesharing/RideSharingAppTests.
+To test the application use the test class file, which is located in src/test/java/com.share.ride.ridesharing pacakge.